jojinkb/gatsby-blog/content/blog/goals-2023/index.md

 This has the added benefit of contributing towards [my annual goodreads reading challenge](https://www.goodreads.com/user_challenges/40850031 "Jojin's 2023 goodreads reading challenge") (1/25)

 The highest number of books I was able to track reading in a year is 20, so this is a pretty ambitious goal.
-Most of the books below have been on my to-read list before, and I might switch between categories or switch out titles to keep the keep the grey cells guessing.
-I've given myself some leeway on my reading list.
-I'll be walking away from the ones that don't interest me after a few chapters.
-As long as I meet my target of 25 books, the goal is met.
+Most of the books below have been on my to-read list for a long time, and I might switch between categories or switch out titles to keep the keep the grey cells guessing.
+I've given myself some leeway on my reading list by having the option of walking away from the ones that don't interest me after a few chapters.

 #### Infrastructure